 Risk assessment is being initiated for the following list of chemicals:

-These risk assessments are updates of assessments prepared in the first years of our program.
-The chemicals have been prioritized on the basis of availability of new data and significance as drinking water contaminants.
+These risk assessments are updates of assessments prepared in the first two years of our program (1997 and 1999).
+The chemicals had earlier been prioritized for review on the basis of availability of new data and significance as drinking water contaminants, so these chemicals on the final list were considered of lowest priority.
+Little new data are available for most of them.
 A brief description of the chemicals is provided below.
-This announcement solicits the submission of pertinent information on the contaminants that could assist our office in preparing or updating the risk assessment and deriving a PHG.
+This announcement solicits the submission of other pertinent information on the contaminants that could assist our office in preparing or updating the risk assessment and deriving a revised PHG.

 Office of Environmental Health Hazard Assessment